yeasy/docker-compose-files/hyperledger/README.md

 ## Usage

-### Start 4 Noops node cluster
+### 4-node Noops

+Start a 4-node fabric cluster with Noops consensus.

 ```sh
 $ cd noops; docker-compose up
 ```

-### Start 4 PBFT node cluster
+### 4-node PBFT

+Start a 4-node fabric cluster with PBFT consensus.

 ```sh
 $ cd pbft; docker-compose up
 ```

+### Test chaincode

-After the cluster is synced, you can validate by deploying, invoking or querying chaincode from the container or from the host.
+After the cluster is synced successfully, you can validate by deploying, invoking or querying chaincode from the container or from the host.

 ```sh
 $ docker exec -it pbft_vp0_1 bash